oVirt/infra-docs/docs/CI/Build_and_test_standards.markdown

     automation/check-merged.sh

-The script files can also be symbolic links in case it is desired to place the actual script file in a different location or to have the same functionality to a set of different distributions.
+The script files can also be symbolic links in case it is desired to place the actual script file in a different location or to have the same functionality for a set of different distributions.

 [1]: https://en.wikipedia.org/wiki/Shebang_(Unix)

 ### Script runtime environment

-The scripts are run in an isolated, minimal environments.
+The scripts are run in isolated, minimal environments.
 A clone of the project source code is made available inside those environments and the current working directory for the script is set to the root of the project source code tree.
 The clone includes the project's Git history, so the `git` command can be used to